-Developing the Action List
+Developing the action list

-5.1 Each Contracting Party shall develop a national Action list to provide a mechanism for screening candidate wastes and their constituents on the basis of their potential effects on human health and the marine environment.
-The Action List provides a mechanism for determining whether sediments from dredging projects are acceptable for disposal at sea, and is expressly required under annex 2 of the 1996 Protocol.
+5.1 Each Contracting Party shall develop a national action list to provide a mechanism for screening candidate wastes and their constituents on the basis of their potential effects on human health and the marine environment.
+The action list provides a mechanism for determining whether sediments from dredging projects are acceptable for disposal at sea, and is expressly required under annex 2 of the London Protocol.

-5.2 A dredged material Action List is a list or inventory of dredged material characteristics (e.g. physical, chemical, biological), how they are measured (e.g. concentrations) and their associated effect levels (e.g. benchmarks) that a jurisdiction decides are important to consider in order to make permit decisions.
-IMO 2009 provides detailed guidance on the development of Action Lists and Levels.
+5.2 A dredged material action list is a list or inventory of dredged material characteristics (e.g. physical, chemical, biological), how they are measured (e.g. concentrations) and their associated effect levels (e.g. benchmarks) that a jurisdiction decides are important to consider in order to make permit decisions.
+IMO (2009) provides detailed guidance on the development of action lists and levels.

-To develop an Action List, Contracting Parties should consider what potential 5.3 environmental impacts may result from the disposal of dredged material and what ecological assets and marine resources need to be protected.
-The process begins with identifying the chemical, biological, or physical characteristics that will make up the Action List.
-This can be done by surveying relevant sources of contaminants in dredged material and reviewing information collected during previous Dredged Material Characterizations (i.e. section 4).
-For dredged material, national Action Levels could be established on the basis of contaminant concentration limits, biological responses, environmental quality standards, flux considerations or other reference values (IMO 2009).
-In selecting chemical substances for consideration in an Action List, priority shall be given to toxic, persistent and bio-accumulative substances from anthropogenic sources (e.g. cadmium, mercury, organohalogens, petroleum hydrocarbons and, whenever relevant, arsenic, lead, copper, zinc, beryllium, chromium, nickel and vanadium, organosilicon compounds, cyanides, fluorides and pesticides or their by-products other than organohalogens).12 In addition to its use to inform permitting decisions, an Action List can also be used as a trigger mechanism to identify the need for source control to prevent sediment contamination.
+5.3 To develop an action list, Contracting Parties should consider what potential environmental impacts may result from the disposal of dredged material and what ecological assets and marine resources need to be protected.
+The process begins with identifying the physical, chemical or biological characteristics that will make up the action list.
+This can be done by surveying relevant sources of contaminants in dredged material and reviewing information collected during previous dredged material characterizations (refer to section 4).
+For dredged material, national action levels could be established on the basis of contaminant concentration limits, biological responses, environmental quality standards, flux considerations or other reference values (IMO 2009).
+In selecting chemical substances for consideration in an action list, priority shall be given to toxic, persistent and bioaccumulative substances from anthropogenic sources (e.g. cadmium, mercury, organohalogens, petroleum hydrocarbons and, whenever relevant, arsenic, lead, copper, zinc, beryllium, chromium, nickel and vanadium, organosilicon compounds, cyanides, fluorides and pesticides, or their by-products other than organohalogens).14 In addition to its use to inform permitting decisions, an action list can also be used as a trigger mechanism to identify the need for source control to prevent sediment contamination.

-5.4 To establish Action Levels, benchmarks are set for each characteristic on the Action List.
+5.4 To establish action levels, benchmarks are set for each characteristic on the action list.
 These benchmarks are used to identify where environmental concern may be low or high for a particular characteristic.
 They are often developed using a reference-based approach or an effects-based approach:

-- .1 In a reference-based approach, benchmarks for physical, chemical, or biological characteristics can be set based on knowledge of background or ambient conditions in comparable areas that have not been impacted by past disposal activities or other sources of contamination.
-Reference-based levels are commonly used for setting lower benchmarks and Lower Action Levels (paragraph 5.6), as it is reasonable to expect that levels that are similar to background levels would be unlikely to cause unacceptable effects; - .2 In effects-based approaches, benchmarks for physical, chemical, or biological characteristics are based on knowledge of effects that can be produced following exposure to dredged material.
+- .1 In a reference-based approach, benchmarks for physical, chemical or biological characteristics can be set based on knowledge of background or ambient conditions in comparable areas that have not been impacted by past disposal activities or other sources of contamination.
+Reference-based levels are commonly used for setting lower benchmarks and lower action levels (refer to paragraph 5.6), as it is reasonable to expect that levels that are similar to background levels would be unlikely to cause unacceptable effects. - .2 In effects-based approaches, benchmarks for physical, chemical or biological characteristics are based on knowledge of effects that can be produced following exposure to dredged material.
 Such limits can be based on information concerning the likelihood or magnitude for an effect, such as through the use of toxicity tests (PIANC 2006a).